-I’m excited to finally unleash my Safe Withdrawal Rate post as I believe it can be life changing, when used properly.
+I’m excited to finally unleash my Safe Withdrawal Rate overview as I believe this financial concept can be life changing, when used properly.
 Note that the safe withdrawal rate concept and its application, while awesome, are definitely not for personal finance beginners.
 Reader beware.

 Answering the “How much do I need to retire?“ question is critically important for anyone who wants to retire some day.
 Last I checked, that demographic consists of oh… let’s estimate it at “everyone”.
 And when retirement number predictions go wrong, there are bad consequences.